Azure/typespec-azure/docs/libraries/azure-resource-manager/rules/put-operation-response-codes.md

 @azure-tools/typespec-azure-resource-manager/put-operation-response-codes
 ```

-Put operations should use the `ArmResourceCreateOrUpdateAsync`, `ArmResourceCreateOrReplaceAsync` or `ArmResourceCreateOrReplaceSync` template.
+Put operations should use the `ArmResourceCreateOrReplaceAsync` or `ArmResourceCreateOrReplaceSync` template.
 They must have 200, 201, default and no other responses.

 #### ❌ Incorrect